eudaemonic-one/Lifelong-Learning/Java/Effective Java/9 General Programming.md

 * “It is legitimate to use native methods to access platform-specific facilities, but it is seldom necessary: as the Java platform matured, it provided access to many features previously found only in host platforms.”
 * **“It is rarely advisable to use native methods for improved performance.”**
 * **“In summary, think twice before using native methods.
 It is rare that you need to use them for improved performance.
 If you must use native methods to access low-level resources or native libraries, use as little native code as possible and test it thoroughly.
 A single bug in the native code can corrupt your entire application.”**

+## Item 67: Optimize judiciously

+* “There are three aphorisms concerning optimization that everyone should know:”
+  * “More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason—including blind stupidity.
+    —William A. Wulf [Wulf72]”
+  * “We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+    —Donald E. Knuth [Knuth74]”
+  * “We follow two rules in the matter of optimization:
+    Rule 1.
+Don’t do it.
+    Rule 2 (for experts only).
+Don’t do it yet—that is, not until you have a perfectly clear and unoptimized solution.
+    —M. A. Jackson [Jackson75]”
+* **“Strive to write good programs rather than fast ones.”**
+  * “Don’t sacrifice sound architectural principles for performance.”
+  * “Good programs embody the principle of *information hiding*: where possible, they localize design decisions within individual components, so individual decisions can be changed without affecting the remainder of the system (Item 15).”
+  * “You must think about performance during the design process.”

+* **“Strive to avoid design decisions that limit performance.”**
+  * “The components of a design that are most difficult to change after the fact are those specifying interactions between components and with the outside world.”
+    * “Chief among these design components are APIs, wire-level protocols, and persistent data formats.”
+* **“Consider the performance consequences of your API design decisions.”**
+  * “Making a public type mutable may require a lot of needless defensive copying (Item 50).”
+  * “Similarly, using inheritance in a public class where composition would have been appropriate ties the class forever to its superclass, which can place artificial limits on the performance of the subclass (Item 18).”
+  * “As a final example, using an implementation type rather than an interface in an API ties you to a specific implementation, even though faster implementations may be written in the future (Item 64).”
+* “Luckily, it is generally the case that good API design is consistent with good performance. **It is a very bad idea to warp an API to achieve good performance.**”
+* **“Measure performance before and after each attempted optimization.”**
+  * “Often, attempted optimizations have no measurable effect on performance; sometimes, they make it worse.”
+  * “Profiling tools can help you decide where to focus your optimization efforts”
+  * “Another tool that deserves special mention is jmh, which is not a profiler but a *microbenchmarking framework* that provides unparalleled visibility into the detailed performance of Java code [JMH].”
+* “Java has a weaker *performance model*: The relative cost of the various primitive operations is less well defined.”
+  * “The “abstraction gap” between what the programmer writes and what the CPU executes is greater, which makes it even more difficult to reliably predict the performance consequences of optimizations.”
+* “Not only is Java’s performance model ill-defined, but it varies from implementation to implementation, from release to release, and from processor to processor.”

+* **“To summarize, do not strive to write fast programs—strive to write good ones; speed will follow.
+But do think about performance while you’re designing systems, especially while you’re designing APIs, wire-level protocols, and persistent data formats.
+When you’ve finished building the system, measure its performance.
+If it’s fast enough, you’re done.
+If not, locate the source of the problem with the aid of a profiler and go to work optimizing the relevant parts of the system.
+The first step is to examine your choice of algorithms: no amount of low-level optimization can make up for a poor choice of algorithm.
+Repeat this process as necessary, measuring the performance after every change, until you’re satisfied.”**